High School Graduation Examination: History

 The initial purpose was to officially declare a student's completion of high school program and a prerequisite for taking the Universities and Colleges Selection Examination.
 In 2015, the High School Graduation Examination was merged with the Universities and Colleges Selection Examination and became the National High School Examination (THPTQG).
 Students took one exam to graduate out of high school and apply to universities, junior colleges.
+On 2018, the THPTQG examination cheating scandal was regarded as the unprecedented exam cheating in history of Vietnam.
+It spurred a series of reforms in the organization of the THPTQG in subsequent years, this include the increase of surveillance cameras and the assignment of universities in grading exams.
 The THPTQG was held annually until 2019.

 Since 2020, due to COVID-19 pandemic in Vietnam and new entrance exams organised by universities and junior colleges, such as the Aptitude Tests [vi] (VNU, VNU-HCM, HNUE, HCMUE, Vietnamese police academies, etc.) and HUST Thinking Skills Assessment [vi] (HUST), the THPTQG has been discontinued, replaced by the High School Graduation Examination which is organised again with the same organisation as the THPTQG and with the main purpose of doing well high school career.
 Universities may still use this exam's results as a basis for university admissions.

 Particularly in 2020 and 2021, due to the complicated development of the epidemic in some localities, the exam was divided into 2 specific phases, the first phase focused on the less affected provinces and the second phase was for the social-isolation regions in phase 1.
 In 2021, candidates who were in places where social distancing was implemented according to Directive No.16 in both phases would be specially considered for recognition of high school graduation.
 Since 2022, the high school graduation exam has been held only once a year, with the main purpose of high school graduation and enrollment for a number of universities and junior colleges nationwide.